Civic Science Storytelling

 The award is part of the Civic Science Fellows programme, which invests in a cohort of leaders to foster new collaborations, allowing science and research to more meaningfully connect with diverse communities and our shared civic life.

-Science has never been more central to public life, or more disconnected; for society to successfully navigate our enormous challenges and ensure extraordinary breakthroughs in science, health, and technology are available to all people, we need to connect science in society in fundamentally new ways.
+Science has never been more central to public life, or more disconnected; for society to successfully navigate our enormous challenges and ensure extraordinary breakthroughs in science, health, and technology are available to all people, we need to connect science and civic life in fundamentally new ways.

-Hosted for 18 months by the University of Oregon’s Center for Science Communication Research (SCR), the Civic Science Storytelling Fellow will:
+Hosted for up to a year by the University of Oregon’s Center for Science Communication Research (SCR), the Civic Science Storytelling Fellow will: